bhuvanabasapur/CMPE-297/Assignments/Assignment 1/Readme.md

-# Assignment 1: Implementation of SimCLR in Pytorch and Tensorflow
+# Assignment 1: Implementation of SimCLR
+    1a - in Pytorch and
+    1b - in Tensorflow